Applying to the NBL training program

 - Physiology and Neurobiology [students with interests in this area may find the language curriculum required under the NBL difficult to accommodate; discuss carefully with your potential advisor]

 - The next step is to get in contact with potential advisors to discuss the possibility of applying to the Ph.D. program and to the NBL training program.
-Faculty typically nominate applicants by April so that we can notify you about NBL when you are admitted to your Ph.D. program.
+Faculty typically nominate applicants by April 1st (the spring before you would start the PhD program) so that we can notify you about NBL when you are admitted to your Ph.D. program.

 For Ph.D. students already matriculated at UConn